moj-analytical-services/rpackage_training/README.md

 the confidence to update it without the fear of unknowingly breaking something.

 This training is designed with exercises to enable you to develop a package.
-Your example package will include some functions for working with dates (we will provide the functions).
+Your example package will include some functions that we will provide.

 ## Section 2 - Package scope and naming